aautcsh/idkfa/README.md

 Keys can be added as string ('divinity') or array [2, 3, 5, 7] or can be selected from ./data/oeis by name ('A010000'), index or range/offset.
 String keys will be added with forword/reverse offsets.
 Keys are padded/repeated to max-length of current chunk automatically.

-Key streams can be mapped against other streams with multiple modifiers.
+Key streams can be mapped against each other with multiple modifiers.

 ```
 #!node